cotterpl/kube-training/README.md

 There is no need to modify application code or it's docker image.
 However you need to install Redis wihin cluster and configure myapp to connect to it.

-Tips:

-- Is there a helm chart for redis?
+Hints:

 - What configuration does `myapp` need?
+- Is there a helm chart for Redis?
-- What is redis host address?
+- What is Redis host address?
-- How to get or set redis password?
+- How to get or set Redis password?
-- Should we check redis connection in readiness probe?
+- Should we check Redis connection in readiness probe?